wwgberlin/go-weather-widget/README.md

 #### Now let's look at our weather widget at templates/widget.tmpl
 There's a comment inside where your implementation should go.
-Your task here is to register the function clothes in the helpers FuncMap and call it with the descriptiona and the celsius values.
-Range over the returned values and for each render a <div/> element with each of the clothings.
+Your task here is to register the function clothes in the helpers FuncMap and call it with the description and the celsius values.
+Range over the returned values and for each render a `<div/>` element with a class of the respective clothing piece.

 #### Now let's imeplement our renderer (tpl/renderer.go)
 1. Implement BuildTemplate according to instructions